Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 Yes, Wilson's disease is an inherited disorder caused by a mutation in the ATP7B

 gene.
-It follows an autosomal recessive pattern, which means that both parents must
+It follows an autosomal recessive pattern, which means that both parents

 carry a copy of the mutated gene for their child to develop the disease.
 If both